scalatra/scalatra-website/guides/configuration-deployment.md

 <span class="badge badge-info"><i class="icon-flag icon-white"></i></span>
 If you're an old Java hand, you'll be quite comfortable mounting servlets through the <code>web.xml</code> file in traditional servlet style, so you may not want to use the Scalatra bootstrap file.
-Keep in mind that you need to pick one or the other, because you can't use both at the same time.
+If you want, you can use web.xml for some things and the Scalatra bootstrap file for others.
 </div>

 #### Mounting multiple servlets (or filters) using web.xml